Baboy PHPigs

 Seasonal mismatch.
 The import flood coincided with the post-holiday demand drop in Q3 2025.
 Worst possible timing for domestic producers.
 Many backyard farmers in Visayas and Mindanao were forced to sell at or below cost.

-• The AVAC ASF vaccine rollout is expanding, which should help rebuild domestic supply over time
+• The ASF vaccine rollout is expanding, which should help rebuild supply over time

-• No final government decision on tariff changes as of early 2026
+• No final government decision on restoring tariffs as of May 2026

 ⚠️

-If your breakeven price is above ₱160/kg, you are exposed.
-A repeat of the late 2025 crash would push you into losses.
+If your breakeven price is above ₱180/kg, you are exposed.
+A repeat of the late-2025 crash to ₱150-₱180/kg would push you straight into losses.
 Focus on cutting production costs: mixed feeding, better FCR, and lower weaner prices.
-Get your breakeven below ₱140/kg and you can survive almost any market.
+Get your breakeven below ₱150/kg and you can survive almost any market.

 How to Use This Data: Practical Decisions

 1. Know your personal breakeven.
-Before looking at any price table, calculate your breakeven.
-A farmgate price of ₱185/kg means nothing if you don't know whether that's profit or loss for your operation.
+A farmgate price of ₱210/kg means nothing if you don't know whether that's profit or loss for your operation.

 2. Time your sales.
 The Christmas peak (November-December) adds ₱15-25/kg over lean months (January-February).
-A 95 kg pig sold at ₱195/kg in December vs ₱175/kg in January is a ₱1,900 difference.
+A 95 kg pig sold at ₱225/kg in December vs ₱205/kg in January is a ₱1,900 difference.
 That's free money for timing.
 Plan your batch cycle to finish in November.

 3. Know your buyers.
 Biyaheros are convenient but pay lowest.
 If you can sell direct to lechon operators or small butchers, the extra ₱10-20/kg on 10 heads is ₱9,500-₱19,000 more per batch.
 Build those relationships before your pigs are ready.